Vision is More than 20/20

 The American Optometric Association recommends a yearly eye exam for adults -- not only to detect and to diagnose vision changes or problems -- but, also to maintain eye health.
 For example, glaucoma, a disease caused by increased pressure in the eye, commonly goes unnoticed by adults.
 Regular vision examinations are also important for the prevention of vision problems created or aggravated by today's academic and professional demands.

-21st century lifestyles demand more from our vision than ever before.
+Our lifestyle today demands more from our vision than ever before; we're spending more time on computers, phones and other devices.
 Adults in our technological society constantly use their near vision at work and at home.
-Environmental stresses on the visual system (including excessive computer use or close work) can sometimes induce headaches and/or visual difficulties which can be effectively treated with corrective lenses and/or Vision Therapy.
+Environmental stresses on the visual system (including excessive computer use or close work) can sometimes induce headaches, eyestrain, blurred vision and/or visual difficulties which can be effectively treated with corrective lenses and/or Optometric vision therapy.